paulmelis/blender-julia-test/readme.md

   the underlying data from the mesh object?

-- Even though the Julia code returns a set of `Array{Float32}` values these get turned into Python lists when crossing the boundary to Blender, for some reason (see #2 for more details).
-The lists are then turned into NumPy arrays on the Blender side for setting up the result mesh.
-All in all there's quite a lot of copying going on.
+- Even though the Julia code returns a set of `Array{Float32}` values these get turned into Python lists when crossing the boundary to Blender.
+This appears to be caused by the numpy included with Blender, see #2 for more details.
+  The returned lists are then turned into NumPy arrays  on the Blender side for setting up the result mesh.
+All in all there's quite a lot of copying going on because of this.

 - Blender (and Python) use 0-based indexing, while Julia uses 1-based indexing.
   We +1/-1 alter the relevant data on the transfer between the two worlds, which